GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Error-Handling.md

 Interject leverages the T-SQL statement RAISERROR in its Data Portals to process errors.

-RAISERROR is designed to generate error messages and initiate error processing in the session (Source: [Microsoft RAISERROR Documentation][microsoft doc]{:target="_blank"}{:rel="noopener noreferrer"}).
+RAISERROR is designed to generate error messages and initiate error processing in the session (Source: [Microsoft RAISERROR Documentation](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/raiserror-transact-sql?view=sql-server-2017){:target="_blank"}{:rel="noopener noreferrer"}).
 It is used as follows:

 ![](/images/Error-Handling/01.png)
 <br>